Rush Hour 3: Plot

 The pair tries to escape, but is ultimately captured by Kenji's men.
-Kenji says he'll let them live if they leave Paris, but Lee refuses.
+They are taken to the sewers where Kenji promises to let them live if they leave Paris, but Lee refuses when Kenji cannot grant the same for Han and Soo Yung.
 Following a short struggle, he and Carter successfully escape.
-They recover and rest at a hotel where they both book themselves a room, and Lee soon reveals his relationship with Kenji and decides to continue alone.
+They recover and rest at a hotel, and Lee soon reveals his relationship with Kenji and decides to continue alone after declaring Carter as not his brother, in the same manner as Kenji.

 A disillusioned Carter leaves, but recomposes himself when he spots and follows Geneviève.
 Meanwhile, Reynard meets Lee and explains Shy Shen is not a person, but a list of Triad leaders and that Geneviève is Han's informant with access to the list.
 After locating Geneviève and saving her from being killed, the two flee with her to their hotel.
-They are attacked by Jasmine, but George rescues them out of a newfound admiration for Americans.
-Geneviève reveals to Lee and Carter that the Triad leaders' names were tattooed on the back of her head and that she will be beheaded when the Triads capture her.
-Lee and Carter bring her to Reynard and discover he was working with the Triads the entire time.
+They are attacked by Jasmine, but George rescues them.
+Geneviève reveals to Lee and Carter that the Triad leaders' names were tattooed on the back of her head and that she will be beheaded if the Triads capture her.
+Lee and Carter bring her to Reynard, who reveals he was working with the Triads.
 Kenji calls to inform Lee that he has captured Soo Yung and demands he turn over Geneviève.

 Lee arrives at the Eiffel Tower to make the exchange, with Carter disguised as Geneviève with a wig.
 Kenji challenges Lee to a sword fight, during which the two fall into a safety net.
 After Kenji's sword cuts the net, Lee tries to save him, but Kenji is touched by Lee's kindness and lets go, falling to his death and devastating Lee.

-Meanwhile, Carter saves Soo Yung and defeats Jasmine by kicking her into an elevator wheel that seemingly bisects her.
+Meanwhile, Carter single-handedly fights off Kenji's henchmen, manages to save Soo Yung, and defeats Jasmine by kicking her into an elevator wheel that bisects her.
 After escaping the remaining Triad members, Carter and Lee are confronted by Reynard, who threatens to kill Geneviève and frame them.
 However, George shoots Reynard from behind, killing him.
-As the police arrive, Revi tries to take credit for Lee and Carter's work, but they knock him out and leave with a victory dance to Edwin Starr's "War".
+As the police arrive, Revi tries to take credit for Lee and Carter's work, but they both knock him out with a double punch and leave with a victory dance to Edwin Starr's "War".